-- (I) The infraction must have taken place in the Neutral or Attacking Zone (i.e., over the puck carrier's own Blue Line); - (II) The infraction must have been committed from behind (except a foul committed from the front by the Goalkeeper on a "breakaway" situation); - (III) The Player in "possession and control" (or, in the judgment of the Referee, the Player clearly would have "obtained possession and control" of the puck) must have been denied a reasonable chance to score.
+- (I) The infraction must have taken place in the neutral or attacking zone (i.e., over the puck carrier's own blue line); - (II) The infraction must have been committed from behind (except a foul committed from the front by the goalkeeper on a "breakaway" situation); - (III) (The Player in "possession and control" (or, in the judgment of the Referee, the Player clearly would have "obtained possession and control" of the puck) must have been denied a reasonable chance to score.
 The fact that the Player got a shot off does not automatically eliminate this play from the "Penalty Shot" consideration criteria.
-If the foul was from behind and the Player was denied a "more reasonable scoring opportunity" due to the foul, then the "Penalty Shot" should still be awarded; - (IV) The Player in "possession and control" (or, in the judgment of the Referee, the Player clearly would have "obtained possession and control") must have had no opposing Player between themself and the Goalkeeper.
+If the infraction was from behind and the Player was denied a "more reasonable scoring opportunity" due to the infraction, then the "Penalty Shot" should still be awarded: - (IV) The Player in "possession and control" (or, in the judgment of the Referee, the Player clearly would have "obtained possession and control") must have had no opposing Player between themself and the goalkeeper.